AlvinZhang2004/One_and_Two_Aisles_Airplane_Boarding_Analysis_by_Agent_Based_Modeling/README.md

 - Random Model

 Similar to the previous random model, passengers are assigned seats randomly.
 However, the distinction is that in this model, passengers with seats in the upper rows (A, B, and C) will go to the upper axle, while passengers with seats in the lower rows (E, F, G) will go to the lower axle, as stated in the update assumptions part.
 Therefore, passengers will not need to cross from one axle to the other.

 ![ezgif com-gif-maker (5)](https://user-images.githubusercontent.com/92247623/194858329-6c395c99-063b-4261-a3fc-5b7409af36fa.gif)

+- By Seat Model

-- Back to Front Model
+- By Section Model

 In the by seat model, passengers have divided into four groups: the first boarding group is passengers with seats in rows A and G, the second boarding group are passengers with seats in rows B and F, the third boarding group is passengers with seats in row D, and the last boarding group is passengers with seats in rows C and E.

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/92247623/194857784-72e9a222-e2d5-4a99-ba9d-900169add06a.gif)